IneshV/GenAI-LLM-Final-Project/README.md

 ### 4. HotpotQA Multi-Hop QA Evaluation

-HotpotQA evaluation was run in `notebooks/Run_all_tests.ipynb` to avoid runtime and memory issues in the main demo notebook.
+HotpotQA evaluation is included in `notebooks/Run_all_tests.ipynb` to avoid runtime and memory issues in the main demo notebook.

 This evaluation compares ReAct and CoT on 100 HotpotQA validation questions: